 So, basically, I’m done up all the time.

 I wear hemp mumus, grow my own food, play the didgeridoo (ok, I tried it once) and practice yoga.
-I also drive a gas guzzling mini van, order french fries through take out, and frequently forget my reusable bags.
+I also drive a gas guzzling SUV, order french fries through take out, and frequently forget my reusable bags.
 Being a modern day hippie mama is all about balance!